How Much Does It Cost to Break a Lease?

 When you moved into your rental property, you signed a lease agreement with your landlord.
 In this contract, you agreed to pay rent for a set period of time in exchange for the guaranteed upkeep of a safe, habitable property.

-As soon as you signed on that dotted line, you were legally obligated to fulfill your end of the bargain: paying the lease in full.
+As soon as you signed, you were legally obligated to fulfill your end of the bargain: paying the lease in full.
 If you break that contract by moving out early, you’ll likely face legal and financial consequences, depending on the situation.

-- You probably have to pay a fine.
-Your lease probably explicitly states a dollar amount you have to pay in the event you break your lease (typically equal to a few months’ rent).
-This varies by contract but usually isn’t cheap.
+Your lease probably states a specific dollar amount that you’ll have to pay in the event you break your lease.
+This is typically equal to a few months’ rent, though it varies depending on the contract.

-- Failure to pay could damage your credit score.
 If the landlord has to send a debt collector to try and recoup their losses, it could negatively impact your credit score.
-To avoid this, pay all the associated fines and debts before it’s too late.
+To avoid this, pay all associated fines and debts before it’s too late.

-- Breaking a lease could impact your ability to rent in the future.
-Future landlords may contact your previous landlords to learn more about you as a renter.
-Breaking a lease in the past could be a red flag that results in a denial of your rental application.
+Future landlords may contact your previous landlords to learn more about who you are as a renter.
+Breaking a lease in the past could be a red flag that results in the denial of a future rental application.

 Understanding your lease agreement

-It’s not uncommon for renters to simply skim their lease agreements before signing.
-Although lease agreements are typically long, boring and complicated, they are actually very important to the rental process because they protect both the renter and the landlord.
+Although lease agreements are typically long and complicated, they’re very important to the rental process because they protect both renters and landlords.

 Type of rental agreement